Philip Green’s holding company reports loss of £177m

 It compares to a profit of £49.4 million posted in the previous year.

-The accounts show the health of Arcadia’s business in the run-up to a series of Company Voluntary Arrangements (CVAs), which it proposed in May as part of a wider three-year recovery plan.
+The accounts show the health of Arcadia’s business in the run-up to a series of Company Voluntary Arrangements, which it proposed in May as part of a wider three-year recovery plan.

 Landlords eventually voted through the plans in June, giving the green light to close 23 stores and slash rents on many more, though Sir Philip and his wife were forced to offer some concessions funded from their own pockets to get approval for the measures.